1. Does Baylor require an interview for admission?

 15. How do I begin applying for outside scholarships?

 The internet offers a variety of free scholarship search sites.
-There are just a few of the sites you check out.
+There are just a few of the sites you should check out.